-I am currently a lecturer and researcher at the Department of Business Economics, Health and Social Care of the University of Applied Sciences and Arts of Italian Switzerland (SUPSI), associate researcher at the Department of Sociology and Nuffield College of the University of Oxford, research fellow of the Swiss School of Public Health and Milan Center for Neurosciences (NEUROMI).
+I am currently a Professor at the Department of Business Economics, Health and Social Care of the University of Applied Sciences and Arts of Italian Switzerland (SUPSI), associate researcher at the Department of Sociology and Nuffield College of the University of Oxford, research fellow of the Swiss School of Public Health and Milan Center for Neurosciences (NEUROMI).

 I like to define myself as a social scientist with training in behavioral and applied economics and a focus of research on gender inequalities, demography, and development.

 From a thematic standpoint, my research interests can be summarised as follows:

 From a methodological standpoint, I am interested in understanding how behavioral and demographic research can enrich each other while using:

 My overarching research aim is to dig deeper into the link between individual-level socioeconomic and demographic behavior and socioeconomic and health outcomes.